 Stand up straight holding a barbell using a shoulder-width supinated grip (palms facing upward).
 Your arms should be almost fully extended, and the barbell should be resting against your thighs.

-At the top of the movement, hold for a count of two and squeeze your biceps.
+Hold for a count of two and squeeze your biceps.

 Inhale as you slowly lower the barbell to the starting position.